nitlang/nitutorial/wiki/pages/mission_08_02.md

 	End program

-By default `super` will reuse all the original parameters, you can provide new one anyway.
+By default `super` will reuse all the original parameters, you can provide new ones anyway.
 The types of the parameters and the return type are

 <pre class="hl"><span class="hl kwa">redef fun</span> print<span class="hl opt">(</span>value<span class="hl opt">)</span>